Taras Hukalo, the author of the film “The Unknown Holocaust,” died

 As a producer-director and cinematographer, he produced 1,500 hours of footage of the Montreal-based weekly television program Tele-Ukraine, which aired on CF cable and Videotron (Television ethnique du Québec) from 1990 to 1997.
 He also created a series of documentaries about Ukraine and Ukrainians on Radio Quebec Television, including, in 1983, the world’s first documentary about the Holodomor, called “The Unknown Holocaust.”

 The storyline of this historical documentary film is based on interviews of living eyewitnesses and researchers of the Holodomor of 1932-1933 in Ukraine.
-Commentaries for the film were provided by famous scientists Roman Serbyn and Marko Tsarynnyk, as well as the still very young 31-year-old Dr. James Mace of Harvard University, with whom the author of the film spent countless hours.
+Commentaries for the film were provided by famous scholars Roman Serbyn and Marko Tsarynnyk, as well as the still very young 31-year-old Dr. James Mace of Harvard University, with whom the author of the film spent countless hours.
 “It was not a natural disaster, but the result of the government’s policy,” James Mace emphasized the causes of the Holodomor in Ukraine and added that “those who then caused famine in Ukraine are still walking the streets of Moscow today.”

 In Ukraine and the Soviet Union in general, let’s recall, at that time, the subject of the Holodomor was forbidden and taboo.
 At the same time, the film mentions the deportation of the Ukrainian population, the destruction of the church and cultural figures and the intelligentsia, as well as the concealment of the truth about the Holodomor.
 That is, even then, in 1983, the film led to the idea of the genocidal basis of Stalin’s sinister plan.